sjaakp/yii2-sortable-behavior/README.md

 		...
     ] ); ?>

 And bingo!
-The list of movie titles is now sortable by drag and drop, say on preference.
+The list of movie titles is now sortable by drag and drop.

 ----------